-Established in 2017, the prize will be awarded for the first time to a post-PhD early career researcher for recent research contributions in the field of applicable linear algebra.
+Established in 2017, the prize is awarded every three years to a post-PhD early career researcher for recent research contributions in the field of applicable linear algebra.

 The SIAM Activity Group on Linear Algebra Early Career Prize (SIAG/LA Early Career Prize) is awarded every three years to one post-PhD early career researcher in the field of applicable linear algebra for outstanding contributions to the field within six years of receiving the PhD or equivalent degree as of January 1 of the award year.

 The candidate’s work must be a significant research contribution to applicable linear algebra.
 The qualifying contribution(s) for which the award is made must be publicly available and may belong to any aspect of applicable linear algebra.
 The candidate must have been awarded their PhD no earlier than six years prior to January 1 of the award year and no later than the nomination date.
+The committee may consider exceptions to the six years-from PhD rule, for career interruptions or delays occurring, e.g., for child bearing, child rearing, or elder care.
 Current graduate students are not eligible for this award.

 Read the full prize specifications.